senderin/GolfPrediction/README.md

 * The error "Couldn't find that process type"

     I've run the command: heroku ps:scale web=1 --app golfprediction.
-Maybe, needed some extra steps such as removing existing buildpacks.
+Some extra steps can be needed such as removing existing buildpacks.
     You can look at the page: https://help.heroku.com/W23OAFGK/why-am-i-seeing-couldn-t-find-that-process-type-when-trying-to-scale-dynos

 * Setting Procfile:

-    web:gunicorn app:app is standard Procfile.
-It means that there is a app.py file and a flask object is created in that file.
+    For Pythob web app, standard Procfile contains "web:gunicorn app:app" line.
+It means that there is a app.py file and a Flask object with named 'app' is created in that file.
-    Hence, I've need to set it in that way: web:gunicorn GolfPrediction_API:app
+    Hence, I've need to set it in that way: web:gunicorn GolfPrediction_API:app .

 * requirements.txt

     requirements.txt should contain all Python packages that are used.
-    If there is missing one, you can see in the log viewer in the Heroku such as "ModuleNotFoundError: No module named 'joblib'" message.
+    If there is a missing one, you can see a log message such as "ModuleNotFoundError: No module named 'joblib' " in the log viewer in the Heroku.